FAQ’s

 How can I train for the challenge?

-A good idea is to go out 2-3 times a week, slowly increase the distance that you cover and vary your terrain so you’re prepared for the hilly sections of the walk.
-Start with 5 miles around your local area and increase the distance in 2-mile increments.
+A good idea is to go out 2-3 times a week, slowly increase the distance that you cover and vary your terrain, so you’re prepared for the hilly sections of the walk.
+Start with 10km around your local area and increase the distance in 5km increments.
 You could always pick a circular walk and repeat to ensure you can increase the mileage while staying safe.

 K